 BMPs can involve practices such as green infrastructure (permeable pavement, rain gardens, rain barrels, etc.), septic repairs or wastewater infrastructure upgrades, living shorelines, or even riparian buffers.
 What all these practices have in common is their ability to reduce nitrogen, phosphorus, and sediment.
 This allows Virginia to get even closer to meeting their TMDL goals.

 Watershed Implementation Plans (WIPs) are the roadmap for how Bay states and the District of Columbia, in partnership with federal and local governments, will attain the Chesapeake Bay TMDL.
 Bay states are working with local stakeholders to implement the third phase of their WIPs.
 The Phase III WIPs includes an update of state and federal strategies and the identification of new pollutant reduction strategies with a special focus on sustained local engagement and strategies.

 GWRC includes 3 major river basins– the Potomac, Rappahannock, and York Rivers.
 Every choice that community members make can impact the waterbodies we live next to, recreate on, and use as drinking water sources.
 To learn more about clean water and ways to get involved with river stewards in PD16, visit the Rappahannock Roundtable and Friends of the Rappahannock‘s websites.
-To learn more about water quality within the Potomac River watershed, visit the Interstate Commission on the Potomac River Basin and the Potomac Conservancy wesbite.
-To learn about the Mattaponi and Pumakey Rivers that feed into the York River Basin, visit the York River and Small Coastal Basins Roundtable website.
+To learn more about water quality within the Potomac River watershed, visit the Interstate Commission on the Potomac River Basin and the Potomac Conservancy website.
+To learn about the Mattaponi and Pamunkey Rivers that feed into the York River Basin, visit the York River and Small Coastal Basins Roundtable website.